 Yes part of that cover may look a bit familiar to regular visitors to the blog and on hindsight it's quite apt this was the image of Uncle Pigg I chose for the title, as this issue feels almost like a relaunch of Oink! now that it's established itself as a hit.
 Introducing a lot of new characters and foregoing the usual idea of having a binding subject for the content (maybe in order to welcome new readers), this is topped off with the first part of a huge free poster calendar for the forthcoming 1987.

-Unfortunately this is only one of two free gifts from the entire run I don't own at the time of writing (the other being the Wildcat preview issue from #68) but many, many thanks to Kevin Tuson at the Facebook group who very kindly took photographs of his posters and sent them to me so I could share them on here.
+Unfortunately this first part of the poster is only one of two free gifts from the entire run I don't own at the time of writing (the other being the Wildcat preview issue from #68) but many, many thanks to Kevin Tuson at the Facebook group who very kindly took photographs of his posters and sent them to me so I could share them on here.
 Really appreciate that Kevin, as I'm sure the readers here do too!
-Parts 2 and 3 are the ones I own but below is Kevin's and he's also supplied the completed calendar which you'll see when you get to #17.
+Parts 2 and 3 are the ones I own but below is Kevin's and he's also supplied a photo of the completed calendar which you'll see when you get to #17.
 A huge 3-part poster by Ian Jackson?
 Any wonder I loved this comic from the offset?!

 But first, a decidedly "introduction for new readers"-feeling Mary Lighthouse strip on page 3:

 Writer Mark Rodgers, artist Ian Jackson and indeed the whole Oink! crew's strips seem tailored towards new readers and for me this was perfect back in the 80s with this being my second issue.
-This may also be why in my old(er) age I've always assumed certain characters had been there from the beginning but in reality this issue is the first outing for classics such as Davy Francis' Greedy Gorb (He'd Eat Anything), Rodgers' and Lezz's Hyperactive Harriet (Fastest Girl in the World!) - a lot more entertaining than Billy Whizz trust me, Rodgers' and Dave Follows' Sally Scowl (Her Temper's Foul!) - I'm sure Billy Bang wasn't happy with that(!), Rodgers' and Mike Green's Fatty Farmer (He's a Whole Lot Calmer) and a personal favourite of mine Hector Vector and his Talking T-Shirt from Banx.
+This may also be why in my old(er) age I've always assumed certain characters had been there from the beginning but in reality this issue is the first outing for classics such as Davy Francis' Greedy Gorb (He'd Eat Anything), Rodgers' and Lezz's Hyperactive Harriet (Fastest Girl in the World!) which was a lot more entertaining than Billy Whizz, Rodgers' and Dave Follows' Sally Scowl (Her Temper's Foul!) which I'm sure Billy Bang wasn't happy with, Rodgers' and Mike Green's Fatty Farmer (He's a Whole Lot Calmer) and a personal favourite of mine Hector Vector and his Talking T-Shirt from Banx.

-All of the above will appear at some stage in future blogs but we've got lots more in this issue from our already established regulars, as well as two particular newbies I've included for obvious reasons.
+All of the above may appear at some stage in future blog posts but we've got lots more in this issue from our already established regulars, as well as two particular newbies I've included for obvious reasons.

 But a lovely surprise here comes from another strip drawn by the legendary Tom Paterson who supplied some brilliantly inventive work for some of the earlier issues including the preview edition and the very first regular issue.
 Written (as ever) by Mark Rodgers, it's the details that count so take your time and relish all of this one-off, Mister Cheese:

-Thomas...
-I mean, Sammy was on page 10 and just across, on page 11 in case you didn't know, was the first full strip from one of what would become Oink!'s longest running characters.
-Appearing in a brief footer strip underneath Tom Thug in #6 it was now time for Pete & His Pimple to finally take centre stage.
+Sammy was on page 10 and just across, on page 11 in case you didn't know, was the first full strip from what would become one of Oink!'s longest running characters.
+Appearing in a brief footer strip underneath Tom Thug in #6 it was now time for Pete and his Pimple to finally take centre stage.
 Exciting times!:

 Later issues would even see an ongoing theme of readers sending in suggestions on how to cure the pimple.
 None would be entirely successful of course, with some making it even worse, but every one won a “Piggy Prize” and we'll get to them eventually.